 Note how it becomes a regular write-only variable upon saving:

 If you delete this variable, it will again be replaced by the computed one.
 If you want to get rid of the computed variable entirely, you will need to disable the integration that originally led to its inclusion in this list.

-The Spacelift environment section lists a special subset of computed values that are injected to each run and provide some Spacelift-specific metadata about the context of the job being executed.
+The Spacelift environment section lists a special subset of computed values that are injected into each run and that provide some Spacelift-specific metadata about the context of the job being executed.
 These are prefixed so that they can be used directly as input variables to Terraform configuration, and their names always clearly suggest the content:

 Every now and then an environment variable is not what you need - you need a file instead.
 Terraform Kubernetes provider is a great example - one of the common ways of configuring it involves setting a

 KUBECONFIG variable pointing to the actual config file which needs to be present in your workspace as well.

 It's almost like creating an environment variable, though instead of typing (or pasting) the value you'll be uploading a file:

 Similar to environment variables, mounted files can have different visibility settings - you can learn more about it here.
 One thing to note here is that plaintext files can be downloaded back straight from the UI or API while secret ones will only be visible to the run executed for the stack.

 When discussing mounted files, it is important to understand the structure of the Spacelift workspace.
 Every Spacelift workload gets a dedicated directory

 /mnt/workspace/, which also serves as a root for all the mounted files.